Rajeesh-Durai/Rajeesh-Durai/README.md

 # About me
 - 👋 Hi, I’m @Rajeesh-Durai
 - 👀 I’m interested in Developing an application
-- 🌱 I’m currently learning Dapper
+- 🌱 I’m currently learning Azure Functions

 # Techs and Tools
 <span>